travigd/documentation/server/cluster-with-manager-nodes.md

 ---
-title: "Setting up a Cluster with Manager Nodes"
-section: "Server"
-version: "4.0.2"
+outputFileName: index.html
 ---

+# Setting up a Cluster with Manager Nodes

 High availability Event Store allows you to run more than one node as a cluster.
 There are two modes available for clustering: